My husband & I recently spoke about prayer and our prayer ministry, Pray More Novenas, at a local Theology on Tap event.

 We have got to trust that.

 So when, personally, my prayers go (seemingly) unanswered, I ask myself whether maybe that’s a sign that God is willing something else in my life right now.
-I often come to the conclusion that — at least — maybe there’s a chance I’m praying for the wrong thing.
+I often come to the conclusion that — at least — maybe there’s a chance I’m praying for the wrong thing, or a chance that I need to continue to persevere in my faith for just a little while longer to see what God has planned.

 I then start to change my prayer, and to ask God for what He is willing — and especially for clarity, and confidence in what that may be.